Poyraz Efe Yıldırım

-Engin Poyraz Efe Yıldırım (born 15 January 2005) is a Turkish footballer who plays as a forward for Ümraniyespor, on loan from the Süper Lig club Trabzonspor.
+Engin Poyraz Efe Yıldırım (born 15 January 2005) is a Turkish footballer who plays as a forward for Sakaryaspor on loan Trabzonspor.

 Early life

 Yıldırım's mother was a nurse and his father was an election director at the Istanbul Justice Palace.
 His first name "Engin" comes from his father, and his second middle name "Efe" includes the initials of his parents and himself.
 From the ages of 4 to 11 he primarily played tennis, before opting to play football.

 Professional career

 Yıldırım is a youth product of Artvin Ormanspor, Çaykur Rizespor, and Trabzonspor.
 On 6 April 2023, he signed his first professional contract with Trabzonspor for 2.5 seasons.
 He made his senior and professional debut with Trabzonspor as a late substitute in a 3–1 Süper Lig loss to İstanbul Başakşehir on 6 June 2023.
-In the 2023–24 season, he was the top scorer in the U19 league in Türkiye with 20 goals in 2022 matches and helped the Trabzonspor U19s win the league.
+In the 2023–24 season, he was the top scorer in the U19 league in Turkey with 20 goals in 2022 matches and helped the Trabzonspor U19s win the league.
 On 12 April 2024, he extended his contract with Trabzonspor until 2028.